Video and music related to Cameroon and their time at Italia 90.

 » Pepe Kalle – Roger Milla 1990

-The man himself got in on the act too – after he hit the headlines, he hit the studios and released this in 1991:
+The man himself got in on the act too – after he hit the headlines, he hit the studios and released this: